Is the Vikram Lander intact? Conflicting reports add to confusion

 "Impact shock may have caused damage to the lander," he said.

-The lander was designed to execute a soft landing on the lunar surface, and to function for one lunar day, which is equivalent to about 14 earthdays.
+The lander was designed to execute a soft landing on the lunar surface and to function for one lunar day, which is equivalent to about 14 earth days.

-Contact from the lander to the ground stations was lost during its powered descent to the Lunar surface minutes before the planned touch-down in the early hours of Satuday.
+Contact from the lander to the ground stations was lost during its powered descent to the Lunar surface minutes before the planned touch-down in the early hours of Saturday.

 Chandrayaan-2's 27-kg rover is a six-wheeled robotic vehicle named Pragyan, which translates to 'wisdom' in Sanskrit, and is housed inside the lander.